jessiebailey/Project-3/README.md

 - **OUTPUTS Folder:**
   - `EDA1.pdf` - graphical summary of data
   - `EDA2.pdf` - written summary of data
+  - `Accuracy_Loss_CNN.png` - graphs of the validation and training accuracy and loss for the Convolutional Neural Network (CNN) model
+  - `Accuracy_Loss_MobileNetV2.png` - graphs of the validation and training accuracy and loss for the MobileNetV2 model
+  - `MobileNetV2_Summary.png` - output summary of overall model accuracy for MobileNetV2, with a chart of which types of images were classified as being recyclable, compostable, or just trash

 - **LICENSE:** MIT license file for the repository
 - **README:** Provides an overview of the repository and its contents